-- o I DO give CCSD the right to use my child's name, photograph, and student work for publication to acknowledge achievements and accomplishments in the newspaper, the yearbook, on our school website/social media pages, and on appropriate educational sites. - o I DO NOT give CCSD the right to use my child's name, photograph, and student work for publication to acknowledge achievements and accomplishments in the newspaper, the yearbook, on our school website/social media pages, and on appropriate educational sites
+o I understand my child's name, photograph, video image, and student work for publication to acknowledge achievements and accomplishments will be in the newspaper, the yearbook, on our school website/social media pages, and on appropriate educational sites.
+If you do not want your child's information published, you must notify the school principal in a written letter.